Gyumri: Modern history

 Leninakan became a major industrial center in the Armenian Soviet Socialist Republic and its second-largest city, after the capital Yerevan.
 The city suffered major damage during the 1988 Armenian earthquake, which devastated many parts of the country.
 The earthquake occurred along a known thrust fault with a length of 60 km.
 Its strike was parallel to the Caucasus range and dipped to the north-northeast.
 Bruce Bolt, a seismologist and a professor of earth and planetary science at the University of California, Berkeley, walked the fault scarp in 1992 and found that the vertical displacement measured 1 m along most of the length with the southwest end reaching 1.6 m.

 The earthquake had a disastrous impact on the city, as many buildings are still not recovered.
 As of 2014, according to some news websites, between 4,000 and 5,000 residents of Gyumri remain homeless, although there are no official figures provided by the local authorities of the city.

-At the time of the breakup of the Soviet Union, the city was renamed Kumayri between in 1990 until 1992 when it was finally given the name Gyumri.
+At the time of the breakup of the Soviet Union, the city was renamed Kumayri from 1990 until 1992 when it was finally given the name Gyumri.
 The Russian 102nd Military Base is located in the city.

 Gyumri was celebrated as the Capital of Culture of the Commonwealth of Independent States for 2013.
 Major events took place in the city on 30 June 2013.

 On 12 January 2015, Valery Permyakov, a serviceman from the Russian 102nd Military Base, murdered seven members of an Armenian family in Gyumri.

 On 25 June 2016, Pope Francis delivered a Holy Mass at Gyumri's Vartanants Square.
 Catholicos of All Armenians Garegin II also took part in the ceremony.